martinezsebastian/networkdatacollection/README.md

-# networkdatacollection
+# Network Data Collection Methds
-Effects of different ways of collecting network information
+Simulation to explore the differences in outcome when collecting network data in different ways for the same population.